 “I have students in both bands that have no experience at all,” said Chong.
 “My drummer for example did not play any drums at all, this is his second semester [and] now he’s my primary drummer.”

-“I went into [jazz band] not really listening to jazz at all but just the mechanics and the things you learn from playing other genres is really valuable and that by itself is super helpful for people who are playing instruments,” said Alfred.
+“I went into [jazz band] not really listening to jazz at all but just the mechanics and the things you learn from playing other genres is really valuable and that by itself is super helpful for people who are playing instruments,” said Alford.

-“Coming from a person who has only practiced in my room with background tracks, it’s different playing with people compared to just being solo and stuff like that,” Manniti said.
+“Coming from a person who has only practiced in my room with background tracks, it’s different playing with people compared to just being solo and stuff like that,” Maniti said.
 “It’s [a] really good experience.”

 Student Julio Romo urges those who may be on the fence about joining a music class to go for it.